4198-Programmers/meanscout-api/README.md

 An attempt at making the meanscout api in rust for maybe better safety<br>
 (and honestly I trust this version a lot more)

+## How to run
+You can just use it by running `cargo run` in the directory the project is located

 ## How to Build
 To build it from source you first need to have [rust](https://rust-lang.org) installed, and then cd into the directory and use the command `cargo build`<br>
 When it is done building, the binary will be located in `/target/debug/` as `meanapi`